 and forces.
 In the Golan Heights, our policy too is that we have no

 intention of ignoring fire from Syria at Israeli territory, whether

-He condemned the "indiscriminate firing of rockets into civilian areas" and called on Israel to exercise restraint, saying that an escalation of hostilities could endanger the improvements made in easing the blockade of Gaza in the aftermath of the truce signed to end Operation Pillar of Defense.Serry stated that the UN would support Egyptian efforts to restore calm and fully implement the ceasefire agreement.Ben Hartman and Reuters contributed to this report.
+intentional or not, and we'll respond to every attack."UN special envoy to the Middle East Robert Serry expressed concern Wednesday over the "volatile situation" following the rocket attacks."It is of paramount importance to refrain from violence in this tense atmosphere and for parties to work constructively in addressing the underlying issues," Serry stated.He condemned the "indiscriminate firing of rockets into civilian areas" and called on Israel to exercise restraint, saying that an escalation of hostilities could endanger the improvements made in easing the blockade of Gaza in the aftermath of the truce signed to end Operation Pillar of Defense.Serry stated that the UN would support Egyptian efforts to restore calm and fully implement the ceasefire agreement.Ben Hartman and Reuters contributed to this report.

 Your comment must be approved by a moderator before being published on JPost.com.

 Comments must adhere to our Talkback policy.
 If you believe that a comment has breached the Talkback policy, please press the flag icon to bring it to the attention of our moderation team.